r0busta/CarND-Extended-Kalman-Filter-Project/README.md

 The goals/steps of this project are the following:
 * Utilize a Kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-* Obtain RMSE (root mean squared error) values that are lower that the tolerance outlined in the (project rubric)[https://review.udacity.com/#!/rubrics/748/view].
+* Obtain RMSE (root mean squared error) values that are lower that the tolerance outlined in the [project rubric](https://review.udacity.com/#!/rubrics/748/view).